kartheepan-coder/RWDfixes/RWDbugs.md

 > Nav bar.

 -  [X] NavLogo collapsed with other parts of the nav bar.
--  [ ] Improper alignment of SignIn component.
+-  [X] Improper alignment of SignIn component.

 > Popular Course Component.
-- [ ] Overlapping Card Components.
+- [X] Overlapping Card Components.
-- [ ] Slider navigation previous button collapsed with the popular course card component.
+- [X] Slider navigation previous button collapsed with the popular course card component.
-- [ ] "Coming Soon" text being overflown due to the lengthy course title.
+- [X] "Coming Soon" text being overflown due to the lengthy course title.

 > Get Notified Component.

-- [ ] Improper position of "Notify Me" Button.
+- [X] Improper position of "Notify Me" Button.
-- [ ] Escaping characters in the "Get notified" container.
+- [X] Escaping characters in the "Get notified" container.
-- [ ] Crossing characters in the "Drop Your Mail" Text.
+- [X] Crossing characters in the "Drop Your Mail" Text.
-- [ ] Part of the "Post Box" Svg hidden behind due to the overflow.
+- [X] Part of the "Post Box" Svg hidden behind due to the background-position.